ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 be able to do that.
 Afterwards, I'll be looking into how to implement FFT so that I can get that done this weekend and do data visualization for that this weekend.
 Hoping to have that done by Monday so that I can go over machine learning steps with Dr. Farbin then.

+#### February 25th

+The goal this weekend has been to get my initial data visualization done.
+I can do that individually, but I ran into an issue trying to plot the time series data for each column together on one plot to compare across classes of my target variable.
+One issue might be that there is so much data that plotting the lines together makes some lines take up so much space that other lines aren't visible.
+The other issue is I ran into missing data in some EEGs and not others which I overlooked while I was caught up trying to figure out everything I'd been trying to figure out.

+I'll get the missing data issue addressed and have more of the data visualization done soon.
+The other goal this weekend was to get my Fast Fourier Transform implemented or at least start on that code.
+I didn't get there, but I did find multiple resources explaining FFT and Scipy's FFT function, so once I've addressed this missing data I think implementing FFT will go smoothly.

+I also think I may have overdone it with the way I split the data.
+For first steps I should have just pulled an EEG for each class and plotted that data.
+I didn't need to pull 5 for each class.
+I just need to get some kind of idea of what my data looks like.